VoltRipper

 • Moped-style comfort with a seat, lights, and a street kit — the most commuter-friendly bike here

-• 60 mph and a 14 kW peak hub motor — quick without a chain to maintain
+• 65+ mph Sport mode and an 18 kW boost hub motor — quick without a chain to maintain

 Trade-offs